raymsm/hea-prop-predict/README.md

 # HEA Property Predictor
+## :warning: Bug present.
+To be Fixed Soon.

 A command-line tool to provide rapid, *approximate* estimates for basic properties (density, lattice parameter, thermal conductivity) of High Entropy Alloys (HEAs) based on their elemental composition.
 It utilizes simple Rule-of-Mixtures (RoM) and Vegard's Law models.